 Some of the lower grades (Proof ‘62s and ‘64s) are now currently worth about $200 – $300 today and can be bought off private investors via online marketplaces.
 Some banks like this German-based Bank called Netbank offers the option to invest directly in Krugerrands.

 The US market has the largest rare coin markets in the world valued at billions and billions of dollars.

-For those that are looking for something more secure and long term, there is only one trend with this type of investment – and it’s up but will take a long time – longer than holding shares/stock or the digital variation.
+For those that are looking for something more secure and long term, there is only one trend with this type of investment – and it’s upwards.
+It does however, take a long time.
+A lot longer than holding shares/stock or the digital variation.

-So, just as we advised about researching Cryptocurrency for their intrinsic value, it is key to learn about the coins you plan to invest in – and furthermore, it is of greater value to have a collection of rare coins than just having one or two.
+So, just as we advised about researching Cryptocurrency for their intrinsic value, it is key to learn about the coins you plan to invest in.
+Furthermore, it is of greater value to have a collection of rare coins than just having one or two.